UMTRI

 Kyle Boyle, MSE

 is a research engineer in the Biosciences group of UMTRI.
-He has 8 years of experience in the field of injury biomechanics and occupant protection.
-He has worked on several research projects involving computational modeling of human and ATDs, and is experienced in conducting sled testing of wheelchairs using appropriate standards.
-For the NHTSA AWTORS project, he performed a substantial amount of the modeling tasks, played a key role in prototype design and development (including creating all of the CAD drawings), and contributed to all of the dynamic testing.
-For ongoing work, he is helping design fixtures for the Inclusive Mobility Project and performing the modeling tasks for the development of Wheelchair Side Impact Test Procedures.
+He has 12 years of experience in the field of injury biomechanics and occupant protection.
+He has worked on multiple research projects involving computational modeling of human and ATDs, and is experienced in conducting sled testing of wheelchairs using appropriate standards.
+For the wheelchair transportation safety research projects, he has performed a substantial amount of the modeling tasks, played a key role in prototype design and development (including creating all of the CAD drawings), and contributed to dynamic testing.

 email: kjboyle@umich.edu